 25 Oct Weekend Headache

-A sudden stopping of the use of caffeine can lead to abrupt vasodilation and a “caffeine withdrawal” headache.
+Sudden stopping of the use of caffeine can lead to abrupt vasodilation and a “caffeine withdrawal” headache.
 Caffeine is also a stimulant, which can add a letdown feeling after the effect wears off.
 This kind of headache is common in heavy coffee drinkers.
-One of the factors contributing to “weekend” or “holiday” headaches may be caffeine withdrawal.
+One of the factors contributing to “weekend” or “holiday” headache may be caffeine withdrawal.
 If a person normally consumes large amounts of caffeine-containing substances during the week, a withdrawal or rebound headache may occur on weekends or holidays if similar amounts are not consumed.
 The pain producing mechanism of the headache is probably due to the vasodilation of cranial arteries.
-The headache may be a persistent, generalized one that lasts for weeks.
+The pain may be a persistent, generalized one that lasts for weeks.
 A gradual withdrawal from caffeine containing substances can help to reduce the severity of the withdrawal headache.